chrgue/some_things/doc/mysensors_openhab_2_3.md

 ```

 #### Overall Test
-When you see the following entry while adding a new thing you really got it :)
+When you see the following entry while adding a new thing you're really got it :)

 ![add](./img/add_thing.png)